'How We Hire, How We Act': Inside the Diversity Initiative Getting CEOs to Commit

 The alchemy began when PwC Chairman Tim Ryan asked other company executives last summer to join an initiative aimed at advancing diversity and inclusion in the workplace.
 Ryan reached out to the CEOs following the sniper shooting in Dallas, Texas in which five police officers were killed during a protest over police shootings of African-Americans in other cities.

-Around the same time, four African-American creative leaders -- Cartwright; Geoff Edwards (creative executive at Creative Artists Agency); Jayanta Jenkins (creative director of advertising at Apple/Beats by Dre); and Jimmy Smith, chairman, CEO and chief creative officer of Amusement Park -- came together to create Saturday Morning.
+Around the same time, four African-American creative leaders -- Cartwright; Geoff Edwards (co-head of creative at Creative Artists Agency); Jayanta Jenkins (global group creative director at Twitter); and Jimmy Smith, chairman, CEO and chief creative officer of Amusement Park Entertainment-- came together to create Saturday Morning.
 And in September, Procter & Gamble Chief Brand Officer Marc Pritchard and Damon Jones, P&G's director for global company communications, told Saturday Morning that the consumer products giant was signing onto the cause.

 Since September, Saturday Morning and P&G have been looking for the right project to work together on and that led to CEO Action for Diversity and Inclusion, said Smith.